Inclusive Design: Colour Accessibility

 Using Patterns & Shapes for Inclusive Design

-In this section, we’re going to talk about how patterns and the use of shape can be the difference between your design being inclusive or not.
+In this section, we’re going to talk about how patterns and the use of shapes can be the difference between your design being inclusive or not.

 You can be mindful of CVD when designing graphs by either using tones of one colour if you have a small number of sections or by using patterns to create a unique mark that’s distinguishable.
 Trello used patterns to create a “colour-blind friendly mode” for the application of labels.
 A great example where everyone is included in the design.